• Skip to primary navigation

 Features

 As a beginner, you need all the help you can get.
 Therefore, check out the features of the welder.
-An important feature that helps beginners is the addition of dial-in settings.
+An essential element that helps beginners is the addition of dial-in settings.

 This feature makes your welding easier.
-A good welder for beginners will allow you input parameters like metal thickness, type, and so on.
-The device then considers these parameters to provide you with the best arc or output.
+A good welder for beginners will allow you to input parameters like metal thickness, type, etc. The device then considers these parameters to provide you with the best arc or output.

 Other welders are self-adjusting in terms of power.
 They change the output in response to the input they receive.
 Some come with displays that show the output and input values and notify you when adjustments need to be made.